huggingface/diffusers/docs/source/en/training/controlnet.md

 )
 ```

 Within the [`main()`](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/controlnet/train_controlnet.py#L713) function, you'll find the code for loading the tokenizer, text encoder, scheduler and models.
-This is also where the ControlNet model is loaded either from existing weights or randomly initialized from the UNet:
+This is also where the ControlNet model is loaded either from existing weights or randomly initialized from a UNet:

 ```py
 if args.controlnet_model_name_or_path: